beimer05/beimer05/README.md

 ## 🌟 About Me
-- 💼 I have experience working on various software projects, from backend systems to mobile apps.
+- 💼 I have experience working on various software projects, from backend systems to web apps.
 - 🌱 I’m always eager to learn new technologies and improve my development skills.
 - 🔍 Currently exploring advanced concepts in algorithms and ways to optimize software solutions.

 ## 📈 What I Work On
-- Developing cross-platform mobile applications.
+- Developing cross-platform web applications.
 - Designing and managing databases for robust backend systems.
-- Building user-friendly frontend interfaces with Angular and React.